go101/immutable-value-proposal/README.md

 * Fields of `final.normal` struct values are `final.normal` values.

-NOTE, there is [a pending design](https://github.com/golang/go/issues/29422#issuecomment-463427397) to support specified immutabilities for struct fields.
+NOTE, there is [a pending design](https://github.com/golang/go/issues/29422#issuecomment-463427397) to support specified value properties for struct fields.

 #### arrays